Popular weight loss medications How they work and who they are best suited for

 Xenical

-Xenical is a brand name for the weight loss medication orlistat.
-Orlistat works by blocking the absorption of dietary fat in the intestines, which results in the excretion of about 30% of dietary fat in the stool.
+Xenical is a brand name for the weight loss medication Orlistat.
+As we explained above, Orlistat works by blocking the absorption of dietary fat in the intestines, which results in the excretion of about 25% of dietary fat in the stool.
 This leads to a reduction in overall calorie intake and can result in weight loss.

 Xenical is usually prescribed to individuals who have a BMI (body mass index) of 30 or higher, or those with a BMI of 27 or higher with other weight-related health conditions such as type 2 diabetes or high blood pressure.
 It is typically taken three times a day with meals that contain fat.
 The recommended dosage for Xenical is 120 mg three times a day.